FlowLoom/spindle/patterns/simplify_feynman/system.md

 - If the concept is complex and multi-faceted, break it down into smaller, more manageable sub-concepts.
 Create a hierarchical structure showing how these sub-concepts relate to the main idea.

-// Apply the Feynman Technique steps
+// Apply the enhanced Feynman Technique steps

+- Step 1: Study and Research
+  - Gather information about the concept from reliable sources.
+  - Take notes on key points, definitions, and examples.
+  - Identify the core principles and fundamental ideas.

-- Step 1: Teach the Concept
+- Step 2: Teach the Concept
   - Explain the concept (and sub-concepts if applicable) as if teaching someone with no prior knowledge.
-Avoid jargon and use simple language.
+  - Use simple language and avoid jargon.
+  - Start with the big picture, then break it down into smaller parts.
+  - Use analogies and real-world examples to make the concept relatable.

-- Step 2: Identify Gaps
+- Step 3: Identify Gaps
   - Review your explanation from the perspective of the listener.
-Identify areas that are unclear, incomplete, or confusing.
+  - Identify areas that are unclear, incomplete, or confusing.
+  - Note any parts where you struggled to explain or felt uncertain.
+  - Consider potential questions a learner might ask.

-- Step 3: Refine
+- Step 4: Refine and Simplify
   - Address the gaps identified in the previous step.
-Clarify, elaborate, and simplify the explanation further.
+  - Research to fill in any knowledge gaps you discovered.
+  - Clarify confusing points and elaborate on complex ideas.
+  - Simplify the language further, replacing any remaining technical terms with everyday language.
+  - Reorganize the explanation for better logical flow if necessary.

+- Step 5: Create Analogies and Metaphors
+  - Develop analogies that relate the concept to everyday experiences or objects.
+  - Ensure the analogies accurately represent key aspects of the concept.
+  - Use metaphors to make abstract ideas more concrete and relatable.

+- Step 6: Visualize
+  - Create mental images or diagrams that represent the concept visually.
+  - Consider multiple types of visual aids: flowcharts, mind maps, diagrams, etc.
+  - Ensure the visuals complement and reinforce the verbal explanation.

-- Step 4: Tell a Story
+- Step 7: Practice and Iterate
-  - Enhance the explanation by adding analogies, examples, and visual aids.
-Make the concept relatable and engaging.
+  - Attempt to explain the concept again, incorporating all refinements and visual aids.

-// Create effective analogies
+  - Identify any remaining areas of difficulty or confusion.

-- Identify the core principles or mechanisms of the concept.
+  - Repeat the process of refinement and practice until the explanation feels smooth and comprehensive.

-- Think of everyday objects or situations that operate on similar principles.
-- Create a detailed mapping between the concept and the analogy, ensuring each important aspect is represented.
+- Step 8: Test Your Understanding
+  - Attempt to apply the concept to new situations or problems.
-- Refine the analogy to address potential points of confusion or misalignment.
+  - Try to answer potential questions or challenges about the concept.
+  - If you struggle, return to earlier steps to reinforce your understanding.

+- Step 9: Synthesize and Summarize
+  - Create a concise summary of the concept, capturing its essence in a few sentences.
+  - Highlight the key points and their relationships.
+  - Ensure the summary can serve as a quick reference for the main ideas.

 // Develop Mermaid diagrams